Estelle’s Story

 This programme is exclusively for LGBTQI asylum seekers and refugees.
 It is designed to ensure visibility and leadership of people with lived experience within Micro Rainbow and the wider society.

-Micro Rainbow can help connect UK sponsors with LGBTQI Ukrainian Nationals.
-After arrival in the UK, Micro Rainbow can provide LGBTQI+ Ukrainians with employability support and social inclusion activities.
+Helping connect UK sponsors with LGBTQI Ukrainian Nationals.
+After arrival in the UK, we can provide LGBTQI Ukrainians with employability support and social inclusion activities.

 In August, Dr Martens teamed up with Micro Rainbow to deliver an employability workshop for beneficiaries.